sigasi/sigasi_insights/content/manual/views.md

 You can also filter all concurrent signal assignments from the outline by enabling the **Hide Signal Assignments** button
 ![](/img/icons/signal_assignments_filter.png).
-Double-click in the Outline view to navigate to the corresponding location in the editor.
+Double-click in the Outline View to navigate to the corresponding location in the editor.

 If you enable the **Link with Editor** icon
-![](/img/icons/linkprojectexplorer.png) and you click an element in the outline view, the corresponding code will be selected in the editor.
+![](/img/icons/linkprojectexplorer.png) and you click an element in the Outline View, the corresponding code will be selected in the editor.

 # Hierarchy View